QaidamGhost/isochron_burial_dating/README.md

     init_Rinh=XXXXXX;
     source_lat=XXXXXX;
     source_elv=XXXXXX;
-    %if the intercept falls below the origin, the following variables are needed as additional arguments for min/max estimations measured_lat=XXXXXX;
+    %if the intercept falls below the origin, the following variables are needed as additional arguments for constraining the upper and lower limits of the burial ages measured_lat=XXXXXX;
     measured_elv=XXXXXX;
     shielding_factor=XXXXXX;